fenimore/wink/README.md

 #Wink
-A very simple flat file photo gallery
+A very simple flat file photo gallery.
+Because this is a flat file cms there are not a lot of ways of including information for the images.

+## Titles
+The categories and galleries are directories, with '_' and '-' replaced by spaces.
+The image titles are the filenames likewise stripped of '_' and '-'.

 ##Sorting
 Galleries are indexed in reverse alphabetical order, so if album title is the date, the most recent will be on top.